LE STUDIUM RESEARCH FELLOW / ARD 2020 - INTELLIGENCE DES PATRIMOINES Programme

 Applied ontology is an interdisciplinary research area at the intersection between computer science, artificial intelligence, linguistics, data science, logic, and philosophy.
 Its purpose is the development of models, called ontologies, to explicitly represent the worldview underlying human knowledge in order to make it accessible to computer systems.
 Ontologies are widely exploited across disparate application contexts, e.g., to organize and share data across multiple information systems while preserving their intended semantics, or to allow machines to reason over human knowledge by means of logical inference.

-During my fellowship at Le Studium, the goal of my research is to explore the application of ontologies in the Digital Humanities.
-In particular, my research addresses two main inter-related challenges.
+The goal of the research is to explore the application of ontologies in the Digital Humanities.
+In particular, his research addresses two main inter-related challenges.
 First, the use of formal models to represent domain experts’ views about critical assertions on literary or music works.
 Second, the development of an ontology for the integration of knowledge and data about artefacts and natural entities with cultural value.
 Notoriously, existing ontologies and international standards like CIDOC-CRM (ISO 21127) focus exclusively on artefactual data while leaving aside natural heritage.
 The latter, which includes entities like rivers, mountains, gardens, among others, cannot be however dismissed for their importance in various human practices.